Do you speak French? Oui, Oui, je parle français.

 I can admit that it is not an easy language to learn.
 I mean we all heard about the “vert”(green), “vers” (towards), “ver” (worm), and “verre” (glass) – no tricks they are all pronounced the same😂

-How could you possibly learn the language in a few months?
+How could you possibly learn French in a few months?

 French course – Snowlingo